 On the other hand, XGboost is an additive tree learning method.
 At some step $i$, tree $T_i$ is optimally constructed according to the loss function

-where $G_j, H_j$ are calculated with respect to the training set $D_{train}$. $\lambda$ and $\gamma$ are parameters of regularization term.
+where $G_j, H_j$ are calculated with respect to the training set $D_{train}$.
+The $\lambda$ and $\gamma$ are parameters of regularisation terms.
 The KE inputs are incrementally added to the training set.
 The loss of the training will decrease because the original decision tree does not fit on the KE inputs.
-This can be eased with more augmentation/poisoning data added the training dataset. $\vcriterion$ can be satisfied eventually.
+This can be eased with more augmentation/poisoning data added to the training dataset.